 Charmy acquired her passion for coins late in life after inheriting a group of coins from her aunt.
 Not knowing anything about coins, she chose one type of coin – Indian cents – and learned everything she could about them.
-She eventually turned her passion into a fulltime business known as “The Penny Lady ®,” dealing in all things pennies and sets up at most of the major coin shows around the country.
+She eventually turned her passion into a full-time business known as “The Penny Lady ®,” dealing in all things pennies and sets up at most of the major coin shows around the country.

-She is a member of numerous specialty coin clubs and currently serves as President of Women in Numismatics (WIN).
-Charmy also Chairs the ANA’s Dealer Relations Committee which provides the ANA Board with feedback and recommendations on improving the ANA’s National Money Show and World’s Fair of Money Shows.
+She is a member of numerous specialty coin clubs and served as President of Women in Numismatics (WIN) from 2013-2022.
+For five years, Charmy also served as the Chair the ANA’s Dealer Relations Committee which provided the ANA Board with feedback and recommendations on improving the ANA’s National Money and World’s Fair of Money Shows.

 The following is the story of how Charmy got started in numismatics.

 When I was in my late 30’s I had no clue what a numismatist was.
-I was a litigation paralegal in a large law firm in Southern California and always thought of myself as a typical working mom living on a quiet cul-de-sac with my husband, two teenage boys, and beautiful German Shepherd.
+I was a litigation paralegal in a large law firm in Southern California and always thought of myself as a typical working mom living on a quiet cul-de-sac with my husband, two teenage boys, and beautiful German shepherd.
 I usually spent my evenings making dinner, helping with homework, doing laundry, attending school and sports functions – you know, the usual mom stuff.
 Also, I had always been very active in the scouting program as a parent volunteer, and spent a lot of time encouraging and prodding our two boys on their path to becoming Eagle Scouts.
 So my “plate” was pretty full and I never dreamed of becoming not just a coin collector, but also a coin dealer!

 Ever since I was a young girl, I enjoyed collecting all kinds of things, including souvenir spoons, stamps, old tins, troll dolls, and numerous other trinkets.
 My family was often on the verge of doing an “intervention” and sending me to “Collectors Anonymous” meetings when I inherited several boxes of coins from my aunt.
 My kids just rolled their eyes and said, “Here we go again, more dust-gathering junk for Mom to hoard.”
 I scoffed at their cynicism and was very anxious to see what might be in these ancient-looking metal containers.
 So I dusted off the lids and began sorting through each box.
 There were all denominations of U.S. coins spanning from the early 1800’s to 1970’s, and included everything from brand new shiny silver dollars to dark old tarnished half-dimes.
 Then I noticed there was an entire box of what looked like pennies with a portrait of an Indian on the front.
 I had seen a Buffalo nickel before but never had I seen or even known about an Indian penny – I just assumed Lincoln was always on the U.S. cent.
 Wow, I thought these old pennies must be rare and valuable!